SoundCloud saved by emergency funding as CEO steps aside

 SoundCloud declined to share the valuation or quantity of the new funding round.
 Yesterday, Axios reported the company was raising $169.5 million at a $150 million pre-money valuation.
 That’s a steep decline in value from the $700 million it was valued at in last previous funding rounds.
 The new Series F round supposedly gives Raine and Temasek liquidation preferences that override all previous investors, and the Series E investors are getting their preferences reduced by 40%.
 They’re surely are happy about that, but it’s better than their investment vaporizing.

+Raine will get two board seats for bailing out SoundCloud, with partner and former music industry attorney Fred Davis, and vice president who leads music investments Joe Puthenveetil taking those seats.

-While abdicating the CEO role probably wasn’t exactly what Ljung had hoped for, at least he gets to stay on with the company.
+While abdicating the CEO role probably wasn’t exactly what Ljung had hoped for, at least he gets to stay on with the company as chairman of the board.
 “This financing means SoundCloud remains strong, independent and here to stay” he wrote.

 SoundCloud says its total revenue is now at a $100 million annual run-rate.
 If it can keep costs low and grow that number, it may eventually get to break even and no longer need infusions of investor capital.